Wahlquist Metric Revisited: Summary of former work

 where

 This metric has six real constants $Q_0,a_1,a_2,\nu_0,\mu_0,\beta$.
 Here $a_1$ is related to the NUT \cite{Newman1,Halilsoy} parameter; $a_2$ is related to the mass parameter.
 One writes the other variables to express the energy density, pressure and the fluid velocity of the perfect fluid.
-Here $\beta$ is related to the scaling of $z$ and $w$, both space coordinates, in the linear transformation of these variables are given in the original paper by Wahlquist \cite{Wahlquist1}. $U$ and $V$ are related to $h_2, h_1$ in the original metric.
+Both the pressure, $p=\frac{1}{2} \mu_0(1-\kappa^2 f)$, and the density of the Wahlquist fluid $\mu$, are given \cite{Wahlquist1} in terms of $\mu_0$ and metric coefficients and obey $\mu+3p=\mu_{0}.$ Here $\beta$ is related to the scaling of $z$ and $w$, both space coordinates, in the linear transformation of these variables that are given in the original paper by Wahlquist \cite{Wahlquist1}. $U$ and $V$ are related to $h_2,h_1$ in the original metric.
 All these parameters are scaled so that they do not vanish in the $\beta$ going to zero limit.

 When we use the ansatz